Group EMDR for Health Professionals

 Phase 1 – Talking to Group EMDR experts

-While mounting evidence suggests that Group EMDR is safe and effective for most people, since it is not recommended for people with high levels of distress or disturbance, a method to ensure effective screening into Group EMDR is essential.
-However, the current protocol of clinician-directed screening presents significant cost and time barriers to widespread implementation of Group EMDR in large healthcare workplaces.
+Group EMDR was first developed as an early intervention to upscale delivery.
+Since then, it has been used with a range of presenting problems and length of time between the trauma episode and group intervention.
+While mounting evidence suggests that Group EMDR is safe and effective for most people, it is not recommended for those who are unable to regulate high levels of distress or disturbance.
+A method to ensure effective screening for Group EMDR is therefore essential.
+However, the current protocol of clinician-provided screening presents significant cost and time barriers to widespread implementation of Group EMDR in large healthcare workplaces.
 We want to explore the possibility of health professionals drawing upon their existing clinical skills to effectively and safely step through a self-directed screening process.

 What are some of the questions that will be asked in the Phase 1 focus group?